Today's Articles

 Crispus Attucks

-On this date in 1723, we celebrate the birth of Crispus Attucks.
-He was a Black merchant, dock worker, and patriot.
+On this date in 1723, we celebrate the birth of Crispus Attucks, a Black merchant, dock worker, and patriot.

-Little is known about the early years of Attuck's life.
-He was born a slave around the (then) colony of Massachusetts.
+Little is known about Attuck's early years.
+He was born a slave in the (then) colony of Massachusetts.
 His father, Prince Yonger, was African, and his mother, Nancy Attucks, was Native American (Wampanoag).

 In 1750, as a slave of William Brown of Framingham, he was a successful horse and cattle trader who did business with white men.
 He used his money to buy freedom from his refused owner, and Attucks ran away.
 He was never caught; nothing was known for nearly 20 years before he resurfaced.
 Historians guess he escaped to Nantucket, MA, and sailed as a harpooner on a whaling ship.